sjsu-library/unionist/_items/unionist--text-0052.md

 source: "<em>New-England Weekly Review</em>"
 subject: Canterbury Female Academy; Black Law
 type: Text
-category: Unionist full issue 1833-08-08
+category: Unionist content
 articleType:
 volume: '1'
 issue: '2'
-transcription: "<em>Black Laws.—</em>The Charleston Mercury says, that South Carolina has a law identical with that <br>recently passed in Connecticut, relating to instructing colored children, and <br>censures the authorities for its non-execution.
-It seems, therefore, that the <br>law savors too much of barbarism, to be enforced, even in the slave holding <br>State of South Carolina.” <br><em>N.E.
+transcription: "<em>Black Laws.—</em>The Charleston Mercury says, that South Carolina has a law identical with that<br>recently passed in Connecticut, relating to instructing colored children, and<br>censures the authorities for its non-execution.
+It seems, therefore, that the<br>law savors too much of barbarism, to be enforced, even in the slave holding<br>State of South Carolina.”<br><em>N.E.
 Review</em>"
 scholarlyNotes:
 commentary: The New England Review was another project in which John Greenleaf Whittier had an editorial presence.